zhanglp520/docgeni/docs/en-us/guides/basic/route-nav-menu.md

 For channels and categories, the configuration information is stored in the `index.md` under the current folder.
 Customize the configuration by modifying the `FrontMatter` of the file.
 If the `index.md` also has content, a page which title is the same as its channel or category will be generated, if you want to set different configurations separately, please re-create a non-`index.md` page file.

 # Channel generation
-Channels only exist in `full` mode in `Docgeni`, and there are two forms:
+Channels only exist in `full` mode in `docgenifix`, and there are two forms:
 - The first-level data in the configuration file `navs` array
 - The first-level folder automatically identified under the `docs` folder